ANRGUSC/iris-riot/examples/udp_server/README.md

 ## Connecting Other Motes

-Motes with UDP capabilities (currently tested for gnrc_networking and discoverable_mote) can connect to the server via the border router.
+Motes with UDP capabilities (currently tested for gnrc_networking and discoverable_mote examples) can connect to the server via the border router.
 With the border router running and registered in the server, motes can send to the server using the udp send command and the localhost global IPv6 address.

 ## Miscellaneous